Biking Skills Park

 Asphalt Pump Track: a looping trail area of berms and rollers, that are ideal for kids on striders as well as professional cyclists.
 The value of this track is to promote rider skills.

-Beginner Track (green line): the beginner line will consist of a series of constructed features with a variety of textures and shapes such as wood platforms, stone slabs, and dirt.
+Beginner Track (green line): the beginner line consists of a series of constructed features with a variety of textures and shapes such as wood platforms, stone slabs, and dirt.
 The obstacles, features, and surfaces of the green track will help introduce riders to surface transitions, line of sight targeting, balance, and varying textures.

 Expenses